 Patterned: There are a ton of different patterns that can be selected based on the manufacturers inventory, some are speckled, striped, marbled, etc.

 Solid Surface countertops are one of the best ways to keep costs down while still getting to have a quality aesthetic.
-Typically the best things come with large price tag, but solid surface is a lower cost than natural stone while having similar features, including its durability and long lasting abilities.
+Typically the best things come with large price tag, but it is a lower cost than natural stone while having similar features, including its durability and long lasting abilities.

 Solid Surface costs about $52 to $120 per square foot installed.
 There are some factors that can raise or lower the price.